 Frequently Asked Questions for the Business Intelligence System Infrastructure (BISI) Program

-What is Business Intelligence (BI) and what aspects of BI will this program address?
+What is Business Intelligence (BI) and what aspects of BI does this program address?

 What are the start and end dates for the program?

-The program starts each September and ends in April.
-There is an optional 4-month Co-op work term from May to August.
+- Fall Intake: Begins in September and concludes in April.
+Students may subsequently participate in an optional four-month co-op work term from May to August.

 Is it possible to attend part-time?